 Before going to bed, the Ibicencos left the table set up so that the deceased could also enjoy the food.

 An oil lamp remained lit on the table to facilitate the visit of the souls to the living ones from the midnight.
 The next day, the family gathered around the table again.
 On it they passed a rosary and, after that, they ate of what was left over.

-That same day, they took advantage of the opportunity to visit the tomb of the deceased, clean them and bring them flowers.
-This last act is the one that is currently maintained since the elaboration of 'panellets' has been relegated almost to 100% to pastry shops.
+That same day he was used to visit the grave of the deceased, clean them up and bring them flowers.
+This last act is the one that is currently maintained since that of the elaboration of 'panellets' has been relegated almost 100% to pastry shops.

-What is trying to recover is the traditional 'trencada de fruits secs', which is included in most party programs in some villages of Ibiza.
+What is being tried to recover is the traditional 'trencada de fruits secs', which is included in most of the party programs of some towns in Ibiza.